Mateo-Wallace/Discord-DumBot/README.md

 icon: home
 ---

-# Welcome to the DumDocs
+# :icon-home: Welcome to the DumDocs

 <!-- SHIELDS -->